conorr/jsonfmt/README.md

 }
 ```

-`jsonfmt` can also handle files containing JSONP, such as a REST API response saved to a file.
+`jsonfmt` can also handle files containing JSONP.
+This could be a REST API response saved to a file, such as a large dataset you want to inspect.
 A JSONP response is wrapped in a callback and, though it is valid JavaScript, it is not valid JSON.
 However `jsonfmt` automatically detects JSONP and handles it accordingly:

 ```
 $cat example.js